CameronBannick/Life-Expectancy-Dataset/README.md

   vaccinations, adult mortality, and years of schooling.

 ### These findings are referenced from the Excel file
-  #### Analysis of potential
+  #### Analysis of potential relationships
   After seeing what parts of the data looked like they were related, a number was found to quantify the relationship.
 This confirmed the relationship between adult mortality and life expectancy as well as between bmi and life expectancy.
-However, a negative relationship
+However, a negative relationship a moderate negative relationship was found between HIV/AIDS cases and life expectancy; meaning that more HIV/AIDS cases seems to indicate a lower life expectancy.

+  The polio vaccine and diphteria vaccine both appear to have a moderate positive reltionship.
+This means higher rates of vaccinations seem to indicate higher l life expectancy.

+  GDP and percentage expenditure are on the cusp of being in the "moderate relationship zone", but less so than the former mentioned.

+  The strongest relationship found in the dataset is still years of schooling, indicating education is potentially the strongest indicator of a long life expectacncy.
+You could make the argument that it is more schooling typically comes with more resources such as medical and capitol.
+However, the relationships with those data features were a lot smaller.